teamhyena/DisasterAwareness/README.md

-TODO:
+# DisasterAwareness

 - Add General Description of the program
-- Add Information on how to install and run the program.

-# DisasterAwareness

-One Paragraph of project description goes here

 ## Getting Started